 Florence, Italy often gets a bad rap for it’s intensely saturated tourism and I totally get it, the city is known as the birthplace of the Renaissance.
 I was able to have a Florentine experience entirely separate from all that by making my base in the Oltrarno area which means “beyond the Arno”.
 It’s a neighborhood on the opposite side of the river from most of the popular tourism draws.
-It’s great because of the quiet, authentically Florentine atmosphere and the famous sights such are just a short walk across the river.
-Further, I felt very lucky to stay in a 14th century apartment rental called Palazzo Belfiore and stroll the neighborhood’s great monthly antique market.
+It’s great because of the quiet, authentically Florentine atmosphere and the famous sights are just a short walk across the river.
+Further, I feel very lucky to have found and stayed in a 14th century apartment rental called Palazzo Belfiore and stroll the neighborhood’s great monthly antique market.

 Sometimes my Mom gets excited when I travel to historic cities because she has imagined them in their historic state.
 When I show her the current-day photos she says, “Oh, it’s nothing like I thought.”
 Well, the Oltrarno neighborhood feels as historic and authentic as you can imagine.
 I don’t claim to be an expert, but professional travel writer and Florence local, Georgette Jupe said that while nothing in the city is still a hidden find, the Oltrarno is certainly special and people really enjoy knowing about it.
 Georgette has written about of the old-fashioned artisan workshops of the area as well as best places to shop there.